 Seward Park is southeast of downtown Seattle, snugly set between Columbia City and Lake Washington.
 It is well out of the way of major traffic arteries, but close enough to make a quick jaunt up to the main city when needed.
-The fact that the Bailey Peninsula constitutes Seward Park’s eastern side makes it the perfect place to get both exciting city bustle and a relaxing waterside park you can jog along with your dog.
+The Bailey Peninsula on Seward Park’s eastern side makes it the perfect place to get both exciting city bustle and a relaxing waterside park you can jog along with your dog.

 Seward Park Boundaries

 Seward Park is bordered by Lake Washington to the east and north.
-The western border, which it shares primarily with Columbia City, starts at the corner of Lake Washington Boulevard South and 43rd Avenue South to include Genesee Park and Playfield.
+The western border starts at the corner of Lake Washington Boulevard South and 43rd Avenue South to include Genesee Park and Playfield.
+Seward Park shares this border primarily with Columbia City.
 It continues south to South Genesee Street and shoots south again on 46th Avenue South.

-The boundary then goes east for two blocks and heads south again on 48th Avenue South, where it begins to share a border with Hillman City.
-It continues zig-zagging southeast down 51st Avenue South and Seward Park Avenue South before cutting east back to the lake on South Kenyon Street.
+The boundary then goes east for two blocks and heads south again on 48th Avenue South.
+It’s here where it begins to share a border with Hillman City.
+The boundary continues zig-zagging southeast down 51st Avenue South and Seward Park Avenue South before cutting east back to the lake on South Kenyon Street.

 Seward Park History